devopology/metrics-exposition-plugin/README.md

 Project to expose JMX and / or Prometheus metrics in a Prometheus or OpenMetrics format via HTTP/HTTPS.

-Can be used as either a Java agent (`-javaagnet`) or as a standalone application (EXPIREMENTAL) to remotely collect JMX metriccs.
+Can be used as either a Java agent (`-javaagnet`) or as a standalone application (EXPIREMENTAL) to remotely collect JMX metrics.

 ## Features